A visit to what is considered to be the ‘queen’ of all private collections:Caravaggio, Titian, Bernini

 You will learn more about the complex relationship between the Cardinal and Caravaggio: how Borghese obtained the Sick Bacchus and the Boy with a Fruit Basket and how the Cardinal nephew was involved in Caravaggio’s tumultuous (and criminal) life.

-We will admire some of the absolute masterpieces such as Titian’s Sacred and Profane Love, the Danae by Correggio, the Deposition by Raphael, works by Rubens, Cranach and others.
+We will see some of the absolute masterpieces such as Titian’s Sacred and Profane Love, the Danae by Correggio, the Deposition by Raphael, works by Rubens, Cranach and others.

-Dulcis in fundo we’ll enjoy one of the most famous statues in the collection, Paolina Borghese Bonaparte by Antonio Canova.
+Dulcis in fundo we’ll enjoy one of the most famous statues of the Borghese Gallery, Paolina Borghese Bonaparte by Antonio Canova.
 You will learn about this famous nude and its vicissitudes through the decades.

 In the XVIII Cent. the Villa went through a general transformation following a flamboyant Neoclassical style.